omasakun/docker-ecpp-cm/docker/README.md

-# Dockerfile for CM software
+# Docker Image for CM software

 [The CM software](https://www.multiprecision.org/cm/index.html) provides a fast [ECPP](https://en.wikipedia.org/wiki/Elliptic_curve_primality) implementation, which can be used to test the primality of large numbers.

-This repository contains a Dockerfile to build a Docker image with the CM software and its dependencies.
+This repository contains Docker images with the CM software and its dependencies.

 ## Features